Evidence Based Practices

 Exclusions: Prolonged absence of primary caregiver

-Outcome Tools Used: Ages and Stages Questionnaire, DECA
+Outcome Tools Used: DECA, Ages and Stages, PICCOLO, Massie-Campbell

 Additional Information: Based on parental risk factors.
 Diagnosis is made observationally